Location: Lacey Green

 Today the Windmill is fully preserved and maintained by Chiltern Society volunteers who are delighted to be able to share it with the public.

-We’re looking for volunteer wardens to greet visitors help us show them around this prestigious landmark.
-The Windmill is open to the public on Sundays and Bank Holidays from May – September.
-If you can spare just a couple of afternoons, this could be perfect and would be a great introduction to volunteering if it’s new to you.
+We’re looking for volunteer Wardens and Assistant Wardens to greet visitors help us and show them around this prestigious landmark.
+The Windmill is open to the public on Sundays and Bank Holidays from April – September and during National Mills Weekend.
+If you can spare just a couple of afternoons, during the open season this would be perfect and will be a great introduction to volunteering if it’s new to you.
+We would also welcome help with publicity and admin duties.

-You won’t need a detailed knowledge of windmills (although you’re bound to learn a lot over time) and with about 1000 visitors each year, you’ll find that giving up a few hours on a Sunday or Bank holiday Monday will be tremendously rewarding.
+You will not need a detailed knowledge of windmills as training will be offered.
+The Windmill gets about 1000 visitors each year which is fantastic.
+You will find that giving up a few hours on a Sunday or Bank holiday Monday tremendously rewarding and an opportunity to meet like-minded people.

-There are two wardens on duty each time the windmill opens its doors so, working together, you can give the increasing number of interested visitors an opportunity to explore and understand this unique historic building and the milling process.
-Training will, of course, be provided.
+There is always a warden and assistant warden on duty who provide visitors an opportunity to explore and understand this unique historic building and the milling process.

 Lacey Green is about 2 miles south of Princes Risborough and the 300 bus (Aylesbury to High Wycombe) stops nearby so, if you don’t drive, getting there couldn’t be easier.